nedoder/motivo-backend/README.md

 - Allow employees to exchange coins earned by passing challenges to get awards.

 ## Setup
-To run this project, install it locally using:
+To run this project, start it locally using:

 `docker-compose up --build`